$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Acknowledgments

-\begin{funding} This research was partially supported by NIH Grant P30AG066512, NIH Grant 1R21AG074205-01, a grant from the New York University School of Global Public Health, and the NYU University Research Challenge Fund. \end{funding}
+All the computations were conducted through the High-Performance Computing (HPC) service provided by Columbia University and New York University.
+This research was partially supported by NIH Grant P30AG066512, NIH Grant 1R21AG074205-01, NSF Grant DMS-2324489, a grant from the New York University School of Global Public Health, and the NYU University Research Challenge Fund.
+The authors would like to thank the anonymous referees, the Associate Editor, and the Editor for their constructive comments that improved the quality of this paper.

-\begin{supplement} \stitle{Supplement to ``$\ell_1$-penalized multinomial regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes''} \sdescription{We provide the technical proofs of all the theorems in the supplementary material.} \end{supplement}